ConjurTech/slate/source/includes/api/_orders.html.md

 Attribute                  | Description
 -------------------------- | ----------
-id                         | Unique identifier for the fill object. offer_hash                 | The blockchain that the offer exists on. offer_asset_id             | [Asset ID](#supported-assets) of the token that the order maker is offering. want_asset_id              | [Asset ID](#supported-assets) of the token that the order maker wants. fill_amount                | [Amount](#amounts) of tokens that the target offer wants.
+id                         | Unique identifier for the fill object. offer_hash                 | The hash of the corresponding offer for this fill object. offer_asset_id             | [Asset ID](#supported-assets) of the token that the order maker is offering. want_asset_id              | [Asset ID](#supported-assets) of the token that the order maker wants. fill_amount                | [Amount](#amounts) of tokens that the target offer wants.